Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Background

-Assessing one's job-hopping likelihood is currently achieved via self-rating questionnaires similar to standard personality tests.
-One such validated self-rating item list is the Job-Hopping Motive Scale developed by Lake, Highhouse and Shrift \cite{lake_validation_2018}.
-It includes eight self-rating items with four items each validated with factor analysis to assess escape and advancement motives.
-Their study also confirms the positive correlation of escape motive with impulsivity (r=0.19) and a negative correlation with persistence (r=-0.16).
 However a challenge with administering self-rating based assessments is the need to have multiple statements to gain a measure of a single personality construct (for example four items are required to measure escape motive).
 It is not unusual to have over 100 items in such tests when you combine other measures such as personality traits.
 Applicant reactions to such personality tests have shown to be less favourable than interviews \cite{anderson_salgado_2010, hausknecht_day_2004}.
 Based on a meta-analysis of multiple studies on applicant reaction to selection methods, Anderson et al. \cite{anderson_salgado_2010} found that compared to job interviews and work sample tests, personality tests fall short of making a positive impression with candidates in areas of face validity, opportunity to perform, interpersonal warmth and respectful of privacy.
 These indicate candidates' preference to express themselves and not be restricted to self-rating themselves on a pre-defined set of multiple-choice questions (typically over 100 items) as found in standard personality tests.

 On the other hand, researchers have demonstrated that one's language use is indicative of his/her personality attributes \cite{pennebaker_linguistic_1999, fast_personality_2008, gill_what_2009, hirsh_personality_2009, qiu_you_2012}.
 This allows structured interviews, which are much more engaging for applicants and permit open expression of applicant thoughts to be used as a source for inferring personality attributes.
 Authors have demonstrated in \cite{Madhura_2020} how responses to open-ended interview questions can be used to reliably infer one's personality attributes based on the six-factor HEXACO model \cite{ashton_empirical_2007}.